 What’s in the Small Print of a Title Loan Contract, According to Title Loan Laws in Florida?

-The contract should always state the name and physical address of the lender.
+The contract should always state the name and physical address of the title loan lender.
 In case you have any complaints, the name, address and phone number of the Department of Financial Services should also be clearly printed.

 Contracts have a bad reputation for including important information in “the small print.”
-Florida law clearly states that certain information should be printed in a font large enough to be easily read.
-Besides specifying what happens if you don’t pay back the loan (see below), the contract must also state that you must notify the lender if you lose your copy of the contract.
+Florida laws clearly states that certain information should be printed in a font large enough to be easily read.
+Besides specifying what happens if you don’t pay back the title loan (see below), the contract must also state that you must notify the lender if you lose your copy of the contract.

 Depending on the lender, you may also be required to surrender the vehicle to the lender.
 The vehicle should be securely stored at the lender’s location.
 Once the loan is repaid in full, the vehicle can be returned to the borrower.